shap0011/cst8918-w25-a01-weather/README.md

 ### Dev pre-requisites

 - [Git CLI](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - The current LTS version of [Node.js](https://nodejs.org/en) (22.x.x)
 - [Docker Desktop](https://docs.docker.com/get-docker/) with a free Docker Hub account
 - Code editor, e.g. [VS Code](https://code.visualstudio.com/download)
 - [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)

 ### TODO

-- sign-up for a free account at [OpenWeather API](https://home.openweathermap.org/users/sign_up)
+- sign-up for a free account at [OpenWeather API](https://home.openweathermap.org/users/sign_up) *DONE*
-- this should send you an email with a new API key (it may take up to two hours before it is active)
+- this should send you an email with a new API key (it may take up to two hours before it is active) *DONE*
 - set a local environment variable in your terminal called `WEATHER_API_KEY` with the value of your API key.
 It will be needed later.

 ```sh